 Palau and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.

-Currently there is no U.S. Ambassador to Palau; other principal embassy officials are listed in the Department's Key Officers List.
+Amy Hyatt is the U.S. Ambassador to Palau; other principal embassy officials are listed in the Department's Key Officers List.

 Palau maintains an embassy in the United States at 1700 Pennsylvania Avenue NW., Suite 400, Washington, DC 20006 (tel: 202-452-6814).